| Contributions Returned Before the Due Date

 C, unless your sole beneficiary is your spouse who is more than 10 years younger than

 you.
 For an example, see Example 1 under IRA account balance, later.
+Sole beneficiary spouse who is more than 10 years younger.

 If your sole beneficiary is your spouse and your spouse is more than 10 years younger than